intel/ai-reference-models/benchmarks/language_modeling/tensorflow/lm-1b/README.md

 3. Next, navigate to the `benchmarks` directory in your local clone of the [intelai/models](https://github.com/IntelAI/models) repo (from step 2).
-The `launch_benchmark.py` script in the `benchmarks` directory is used for starting a benchmarking run in a optimized TensorFlow docker container.
+The `launch_benchmark.py` script in the `benchmarks` directory is used for starting a model run in a optimized TensorFlow docker container.
 It has arguments to specify which model, framework, mode, precision, and docker image to use, and the checkpoint directory.

 Substitute the `--model-source-dir` to `<path_to_mlperf>/inference/cloud/language_modeling`.
-Before benchmarking, ensure that you have run the script to prepare checkpoint files and the dataset from Step 1.
+Before running, ensure that you have run the script to prepare checkpoint files and the dataset from Step 1.

-LM-1B can run for latency or throughput benchmarking.
+LM-1B can run for online or batch inference.
 Use one of the following examples below, depending on your use case.

-For latency (using `--socket-id 0` and `--batch-size 1`):
+For online inference (using `--socket-id 0` and `--batch-size 1`):

 ```
 python launch_benchmark.py \